ISFRYN FILMMAKING WORKSHOPS

 WHERE TO FIND ME

-The workshop will be based from the Music Room (above the Gardeners’ shed by the Warden’s Gate) at the bottom of the Fellows’ Garden at Merton College.
+The workshop will be based from my studio in Music Room (above the Gardeners’ shed by the Warden’s Gate) at the bottom of the Fellows’ Garden at Merton College.

 The workshops will take place on a Saturday on the following dates: 3rd February, 17th February and 2nd March 2023.